1st Karmapa, Düsum Khyenpa: History

 Düsum Khyenpa was born to a devout family of Buddhist practitioners in Teshö in Kham and was called Gephel as a child.
 He first studied with his father and then continued training with other Buddhist teachers in the region.

 Gephel was a gifted child who studied and practiced Buddhism intently from an early age.
 Already quite learned by the age of twenty, he became a monk and studied the sutras and tantras intensively for another ten years.
-At thirty, he went to Daklha Gampo, the monastery of Gampopa, to receive teachings from him.
+At thirty, he went to Daklha Gampo, the monastery of Gampopa, to receive teachings directly from Gampopa, a heart student of Milarepa.
 He trained formally in the foundation practices of the Kadam tradition and, following that, in the general philosophy of the sutras during his time there.

-Gephel received empowerments and instruction in the Hevajra tantra and spent four years in strict retreat, training in śamatha and vipaśyanā.
+Gephel received empowerments and instruction in the Hevajra tantra and spent four years in strict retreat, training in samatha and vipassanā.
 He then received the full transmission of the inner instructions of the Kagyu tradition.
 In nine days he absorbed what Naropa had received over 12 years from Tilopa.
 Rechungpa, the "moon-like" disciple of Milarepa, also instructed him, principally in the Six Yogas of Naropa.
-His attainment in one of these -- tummo —was particularly boosted by his own natural compassion and produced rapid results.
+His attainment in one of these - tummo - was particularly boosted by his own natural compassion, and produced rapid results.
 Following his teacher's instruction he then went away to meditate.

 Gampopa eventually died and Dusum Khyenpa returned to Daklha Gampo to honor his remains.
-He had a powerful vision of his teacher and knew that it was time to implement one of his final instructions: to go to the place where he would achieve enlightenment—Kampo Kangra—and there to practice mahamudra.
+He had a powerful vision of his teacher and knew that it was time to implement one of his final instructions: To go to the place where he would achieve enlightenment - Kampo Kangra - and to practice mahamudra there.
 He promised that he would live until the age of 84, in order to benefit the Dharma.
 He achieved enlightenment at the age of fifty, while practicing dream yoga.
 He had a vision at that time of the dakinis offering him a vajra crown woven from their hair.